NexeraProtocol/.github/README.md

 ```

-The [Nexera Protocol](https://nexeraprotocol.com) is a blockchain agnostic infrastructure layer.
+Home to NexeraID and the MetaNFT standard.

 ---

 </div>

+## About

+Welcome to the Nexera GitHub organization, the developer hub for everything Nexera.

+- **NEW** Learn more about [NexeraID](https://docs.nexera.id)
+- **NEW** Learn more about [Brillion](https://brillion.finance)
+- Learn more about the [Nexera Protocol](https://nexeraprotocol.com)
+- Learn more about the [MetaNFT Standard](https://eips.ethereum.org/EIPS/eip-2535)

-## About Nexera
+## The Nexera Protocol
+The [Nexera Protocol](https://nexeraprotocol.com) is a blockchain agnostic infrastructure layer.

-The **Nexera Protocol** is a cutting-edge, blockchain-based protocol that aims to provide a novel way for perceiving and engaging with digital interactions.
+The **Nexera Protocol** is a cutting-edge, blockchain-based protocol that aims to provide a novel way for engaging with digital interactions.
 It harnesses the transformative power of distributed ledger technology to create a comprehensive ecosystem that's secure, decentralized, and above all user-centric.

-**Nexera** proposes a new approach to Data Storage across Blockchains, placing mutable data containers (NFTs) in a central position.
-These novel approach is derived from the [MetaNFT Standard](https://eips.ethereum.org/EIPS/eip-2535), and it also includes dynamic and polymorphic storage capabilities.

 Data is at the core of all digital interactions.
 As Blockchain Technologies continues to mature and expand, it is becoming increasingly important to enable more flexible and sophisticated on-chain data management solutions.

+By placing mutable data containers (NFTs) in a central position, the protocol is derived from the [MetaNFT Standard](https://github.com/ethereum/EIPs/pull/7210) in order to include dynamic and polymorphic storage capabilities.

 In particular, mutable data containers have been identified as a critical missing piece in the on-chain data ecosystems.
 The **Nexera Protocol** addresses the limitations of traditional solutions by enabling on-chain data mutability and providing a framework for standardized, interoperable, and composable data containers: